erlef/setup-beam/README.md

 - `@v1.8`: the latest in the `1.8.z` series (this tag is movable),
 - `@v1.8.0`: release `1.8.0` (this tag is not movable).

-To prevent issues in CI (unless you're OK with potential incompatibility between versions - we make real a effort to not introduce those without bumping major) we suggest you to use `@vx.y.z`, whenever possible.
+We make a real effort to not introduce incompatibilities without changing the major version number.
+To be extra safe against changes causing issues in CI you can specify an exact version with `@vx.y.z`.

 ## License